bkuhn/talks/LinuxFestNorthWest-2011/Compliance/compliance.markdown

 fighters enforced the GPL to liberate users who were opressed by the proprietary nature of GPL violators.</p>

 # Tar Wars

 + Tape backup systems essential in late 1990s.

 + Many companies made forks of GNU Tar, and violated.

-+ Sysadmins were good at noticing.
++ Sysadmins were good at finding these violations.

-+ All but one came into compliance.
++ All but one violator came into compliance.

-# Courts won't give compliance.
+# Courts may never give compliance.

-+ Last GNU tar enforcement I ever did (circa mid-2002).
++ Last GNU tar enforcement I ever did was circa mid-2002.

 + Company decided to *remove* tar &amp; rewrite rather than compliance.

 + Let's sue!

-+ Lawyers told me court won't grant compliance.
++ Lawyers told me court wouldn't give compliance as a rememdy.

-+ You just get money and injuction (they already de-facto gave latter).
++ Courts usually give money and an injuction
+     - Company already gave latter of their own accord (de-facto)

 # Coalition of the Willing

+FIXME: photo of a WRT54G

 + Spring 2003: dozens of reports on WRT54G.